Tangential EOS

 Windows file sharing preconfigured with Samba; share straight from the file manager!

-Plasma set to double-click mode; silly bouncing-cursor launch feedback disabled.
+Plasma double-click mode; bouncing-cursor disabled; floating taskbar disabled.

 Use the thumbnails app switcher; hot corners at top left and right to trigger the overview.